 We also know it makes us uncomfortable.
 We feel that kind of exchange works only in bigger industries.
 Industries where tacit power plays don't leave the blogger, the audience, or the brand in a favorable position.
 Instead of reviews on products we have not bought, we offer content creation - making things, taking pictures, and writing around a product that shares toofufu's ethos of respect towards people, animals, and the planet.

-THE BENEFITS OF ORGANIC/NATURAL SKINCARE
+BENEFITS OF NATURAL SKINCARE

-We've started a tough one, here.
+We've got a tough one, here.
 This is probably the murkiest water for those who are torn between believing accounts debunking myths around things like parabens and phthalates, and learning how to read complex scientific reports.

 As much as we want to believe that we are agents in our protection against foes, it currently seems like these are somewhat blown out of proportion, and that some of our best weapons in this fight are pretty foe-like themselves.